Developeridealaunch-cpu/Multi-Model-Surrogate-Ensemble-Integration-with-CMA-ES-for-Efficient-Black-Box-Optimization/README.md

-# Multi-Model-Surrogate-Ensemble-Integration-with-CMA-ES-for-Efficient-Black-Box-Optimization
-Multi-Model Surrogate Ensemble Integration

-🚀 Multi-Model Surrogate Ensemble + CMA-ES Framework
+🚀 Multi-Model Surrogate Ensemble + CMA-ES Framework High-Efficiency Surrogate-Assisted Black-Box Optimization

-Project Type: Surrogate-assisted black-box optimization
-Methodology: Ensemble surrogate models + CMA-ES exploration
-Goal: Efficient optimization with drastically fewer expensive function evaluations

-This repository implements a multi-model surrogate ensemble framework integrated with CMA-ES (Covariance Matrix Adaptation Evolution Strategy).
-The system supports efficient black-box optimization, uncertainty-driven sampling, flexible surrogate selection, and automated benchmarking.
+A unified framework combining multi-model surrogate ensembles with CMA-ES, designed to drastically reduce the number of expensive objective evaluations in scientific and engineering optimization.

-📋 Table of Contents
+📌 Table of Contents

 Overview